TomNuttall/iot-temp-sensor/README.md

   - Every 30 mins average temperature sent to AWS IoT Core
   - IoT Topic Rule adds message to DynamoDB table
 - Backend
-  - API Gateway with lambda integration reads DynamoDB table and returns data
+  - API Gateway with Lambda integration reads DynamoDB table and returns data
+  - Docker and serverless offline used for local development
 - Frontend
   - React dashboard calls API with query string date range to display temperature data
+  - ChartJs used for displaying graphs
   - Deployed to S3 bucket and uses CloudFront

 <img